GYG-be/.github/profile/README.md

 12) Study how skill economies work; develop intell gathering on talent acquisitions ops; analyze knowledge graph from LinkedIn, Indeed, et al

-## GYG Flow -- Git more out of GIT
+## GYG Flow -- Git more flow out of GIT

-1) Fork these Git repositories and dogfood them for social development.
+1) Fork Git repositories; dogfood them for your own use; extend them for social development.

-2) Understand and use pull requests; develop the culture of sharing
+2) Understand and use the best practices of using pull requests; develop the culture of sharing

 3) Initiate implementation with an issue-driven development process